How can a luminaire manufacturer’s choice of driver support the many visions of Human-Centric Lighting?

 The ‘t Handelshuys lighting scheme implements all these variations of color and intensity with around 1,000 units of a single luminaire.
 Users enact the different lighting effects by changing the settings of the luminaire’s eldoLED DUALdrive driver.
 This driver includes various programmability and configuration capabilities including:

 - LightShape technology for implementing Tunable White and Dim to Warm effects (see Figure 4).
 The color awareness provided by LightShape is easily programmable at the factory, by the Luminaire Manufacturer or on-site by the installer

 - Hybrid HydraDrive technology for flicker-safe dimming and Dim to Dark effects.
-The DUALdrive dims down to 0.1%
+The DUALdrive LED driver dims down to 0.1%

 - Casambi compliance that provides users with convenient color and dimming controls via their smartphone

 Fig. 4: A tunable white installation with LightShape allows brightness and color temperature to be adjusted independently of each other

 The example of ‘t Handelshuys demonstrates how manufacturers can reconcile their desire for a single driver for all luminaires with the need to meet widely varying implementations of the contested concept of ‘Human-Centric Lighting’.